MrAwesome/Liburry/public/config/default/contact/eng_us.md

-This application is a passion project by a single developer, Glenn Alexander Hope.
+This application is a passion project by Glenn Alexander Hope.

 Ideas, criticisms, bug reports, and more are all welcome here: [](${REPO_LINK})